 Despite all the support, Rivas still received some criticism for breaking for law.
 The courts decision has been defended as a ‘diligent and proportionate action’ by Jueces para la Democracia, a professional association for lawyers.
 Arcuri himself has expressed his anger at the media response, claiming it depicts him as a terrorist when he believes he should be seen as "a father with two judicial rulings in his favour, who for more than a year has not seen his children who were illegally kidnapped."

 The division of opinion in Spain opened a dialogue of the wider issues that the case pertained to.

 Gender violence is a significant issue in Spain with 28,281 officially registered female victims in 2016 (a 2.4% rise from the previous year).
 Under Spanish law, gender violence is any physical or psychological aggression by a man against a woman whom he has a relationship with (as opposed to domestic violence which, in Spanish law, is aggression by either a man or a woman against a member of their own family).

 Critics state that the case clearly evidences the lack of seriousness attributed by the courts to abuse claims and convictions.

-Given that claims of gender violence do not appear to be taken seriously by the courts, as critics claim is starkly evident in this case, it is unsurprising that the rates of gender violence have not fallen.
+Given that claims of gender violence do not appear to be taken seriously by the courts, as critics claim is starkly evident in this case, it is unsurprising that the rates of gender violence have not fallen (see our services for men and women).
 If the courts do not take action, women will not feel safe or encouraged to bring claims to the courts.
 It must be seen and accepted that gender violence is a serious crime that brings with it appropriately serious consequences.